 So, everything goes well right?
 No.

-The development of our human capital resulting in economical growth (GDP) in the last 300 years has been the engine for this progress.
-It gave birth to capitalism, communism and socialism or any other economic system that enables a top down structure on a geographical location on this planet.
+The development of our human capital resulting in economic growth (GDP) in the last 300 years has been the engine for this progress.
+It gave birth to capitalism, communism and socialism or any other economic system that enables a top-down structure on a geographical location on this planet.

 Economical growth is measured as the GDP index.
-We now know that growth in economical terms is slowed down.
+We now know that growth in economic terms is slowed down.
 Experts predict it will slow down for the next 20 years.